SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 - Content-Type: application/zip

 ### POST /licenses
-Create a new license issued by the current CA.
+Create a new license issued by the current CA. The provided data must uniquely identify the order item through order number, shop Id and product number.

 Request body:
 - LicenseRequest